ArduPilot

 ArduPilot is an autopilot software program that can control multirotor drones, fixed-wing and VTOL aircraft, RC helicopters, ROVs, ground rovers, boats, submarines, uncrewed surface vessels (USVs), AntennaTrackers and blimps.
 It is published as open source software under the GNU GPL version 3.

 ArduPilot was originally developed by hobbyists to control model aircraft and rovers and has evolved into a full-featured and reliable autopilot used by industry, research organisations, amateurs, and militaries.
 (Note: The ArduPilot Developer Code of Conduct explicitly forbids contributing work that could facilitate the weaponization of ArduPilot.
 However, this only applies to members of the ArduPilot Development Team, as the official FAQ of GNU GPL version 3, under which ArduPilot is licensed, explicitly states that military use of licensed code cannot be prohibited.)
-In June 2025 ArduPilot was used successfully by the Ukrainian armed forces during the Russo-Ukrainian War to make aerial drone attacks on Russian air bases.